larsroemheld/causalinf_ex_elasticity/README.md

 # Causal Inference in the Wild: Elasticity Pricing
 This example gives a real-life example of causal inference in the wild.
 I use real ecommerce sales data and Double Machine Learning [1] to infer causal effects of price on quantity sold ("price elasticity of demand").
-See the accompanying blogpost [TODO] for an easier-to-read version.
+See the [accompanying blogpost](https://medium.com/@lars.roemheld/causal-inference-example-elasticity-de4a3e2e621b?source=friends_link&sk=9165a7fcb8f806fe0dd05cf8df702216) for an easier-to-read version.

 The plot below shows the main result: Double Machine Learning yields a beautifully observable estimate of elasticity, notably different from naive correlation.
 ![A binned scatterplot showing DML in action](img/elast_dml_result.png)